 The Regulatory Position Statement (RPS) 211 applies to businesses who deal with excavated waste from utilities installation and repair works.
-Up until 31 January 2019, those businesses did not need to classify their excavated waste prior to disposal – as long as the amount of waste excavated was less than 10m3, and certain other conditions were met.
+Up until 31 January 2021, those businesses do not need to classify their excavated waste prior to disposal – as long as the amount of waste excavated was less than 10m3, and certain other conditions were met.

 Waste volumes of this size will mean the RPS 211 typically applies to businesses digging small pits or trenches for utility installation.
 Any business producing over 10m3 of waste for utilities installations should already be classifying their waste in line with the hazardous waste technical guidance.